Mupati/peg_dashboard/README.md

 7. Navigate to [http://localhost:5000](http://localhost:5000)

 ## ToDo
+- CRUD functionalities for Product, Contract and Transaction
 - Authentication System for Company Users and Customers
 - Dashboard for Customers
 - Analytics with Graphs